Slope Stabilization Geomembrane

-Question: I'm interested in using a slope stabilization membrane for a revegetation project I'm working on.
-I'm an engineer in Long Island, NY and I was looking for a slope stabilization geomembrane that can be covered with topsoil and be seeded for grass to grow.
+Question: I'm interested in using a slope stabilization geomembrane for a revegetation project I'm working on.
+I'm an engineer in Long Island, NY and I was looking for a slope stabilization geomembrane that can be covered with topsoil and seeded for grass to grow.
 What do you suggest?

 All of our stabilization and filtration fabrics are sold by the roll.
 Rolls can be purchased individually, by pallet, or in truckload quantities.
 They are designed for high strength use and are naturally resistant to several factors and conditions including rot and UV rays.

-In addition to woven and nonwoven geotextiles, we also offer a coir fabric that is great for seeding, revegetation and slope stabilization.
-These mats come with a natural, open weave that allows plants to grow straight through the mat.
-This has helped to stabilize areas, while still providing a natural erosion control.
+In addition to woven and nonwoven geomembranes, we also offer a Coir Fabric that is useful for seeding, revegetation, and slope stabilization.
+Coir mats come with a natural, open weave that allows plants to grow through them.
+This helps stabilize areas, while still providing natural erosion control.
 Because coir mats and products biodegradable, they are perfect for use in environmentally sensitive areas.

-Coir mats are offered in several different strengths to work on 3:1 slopes as well as up slopes up to 1:1.
-The strongest coir mat option is additionally equipped to handle flows up to 16 feet per second.
+Coir mats are offered in several different strengths to work on 3:1 slopes as well as slopes up to 1:1.
+The Strongest Coir Mat option is also equipped to handle flows up to 16 feet per second.